sunknudsen/privacy-guides/how-to-spoof-anonymize-your-mac-address-and-hostname-automatically-at-boot-on-macos/README.md

 [![How to spoof (anonymize) your MAC address and hostname automatically at boot on macOS - YouTube](how-to-spoof-anonymize-your-mac-address-and-hostname-automatically-at-boot-on-macos.png)](https://www.youtube.com/watch?v=ASXANpr_zX8 "How to spoof (anonymize) your MAC address and hostname automatically at boot on macOS - YouTube")

-> Heads up: unfortunately this guide does not work on Macs equipped with the new T2 chip running macOS Mojave.
+> Heads-up: unfortunately this guide does not work on Macs equipped with the new T2 chip running macOS Mojave.
 If that’s your case, please consider upgrading to Catalina.

 ## Caveats